 Fourteen-Year-Old Girl Starts Book Project to Help LGBT Youth

-November 25, 2011 by Maureen McCarty, HRC Senior Digital Strategist
+November 25, 2011 by Maureen McCarty, HRC Associate Director of Digital Media

 Thanks to the inspiring work of one 14-year-old California girl, LGBT youth could have better access to age-appropriate LGBT books in K-12 schools nationwide.